vribeiro1/artspeech/README.md

 <br>

-# VT Tracker Dependency
+# Vocal Tract Tools Dependency

-This repository requires vt_tracker, which can be found at <a href="https://gitlab.inria.fr/vsouzari/vt_tracker">Inria's Gitlab</a>.
+This repository requires vt_tools, which can be found at <a href="https://gitlab.inria.fr/vsouzari/vt_tools">Inria's Gitlab</a>.
 To install the library, follow the instructions bellow.

 <ol>

 <li>Clone the repo</li>

 ```
->>> git clone git@gitlab.inria.fr:vsouzari/vt_tracker.git
+>>> git clone git@gitlab.inria.fr:vsouzari/vt_tools.git
 ```

 <li>Install the repo</li>

 ```
->>> pip3 install -e /path/to/vt_tracker
+>>> pip3 install -e /path/to/vt_tools
 ```

 </ol>